Yintian, Shaoshan: Economy

 The region abounds with coal, limestone, and sepiolite.

 Transportation

 Expressway

 The Shaoshan Expressway, which runs east through to Nanzhushan Town of Xiangtan County and the west through Qingxi Town to Ningxiang.
 Its eastern terminus is at G60 Shanghai–Kunming Expressway and its northern terminus is at Changsha-Shaoshan-Loudi Expressway.

 Provincial Highway

 The S208 Provincial Highway (S208省道) runs through the town.

 Railway

 The Shaoshan railway, from Xiangshao station of Xiangtan County to Shaoshan station in the town.

 Attractions

-Yintian Temple (银田寺), built in 1459, in the third year of the age of Tianshun of Emperor Yingzong, is a Buddhism temple and scenic spot.
+Yintian Temple (银田寺), built in 1459, in the third year of the age of Tianshun of Emperor Yingzong, is a Buddhist temple and scenic spot.